rkildea1/daft_ie_scraper/README.md

 # daft_ie_scraper

 Files Summary:

+- ad_detail_scraper.py
+    - This scripts is the central ETL script which triggers the other scripts
+- file_handler.py
+    - Various methods for extracting/ writing files
- - serp_urls_scraper.py
+- link_list_generator.py
      - Collect all SERP hrefs with `for-rent` in the url and store locally in a csv
+- load_env.py
+    - Used in default manner to leverage .env hidden variables
 - rds_connector.py
     - Various methods to connect and manage a MySQL database
+- s3_manager.py
+    - Connect to and manage s3
+- scraper_configurations.py
+    - Includes the configurations for scraping the various datapoints
+- transformer.py
+    - Cleaning methods and function
 - variables.py
     - Reference to shared variables
-- load_env.py
-    - Used in default manner to leverage .env hidden variables
-- file_handler.py
-    - Various methods for extracting/ writing files

 ## **Required .env File Variables**